-You are automatically enrolled in LTD if you are a Manager, Confidential Clerical, Unrepresented Other, CJAAVC-represented employee, CNA-represented employee, IUOE-represented employee, UAPDrepresented employee, VEA-represented employee, or Sheriff's Service Technician.
+You are automatically enrolled in LTD if you are a Manager, Confidential Clerical, Unrepresented Other, CJAAVC-represented employee, CNA-represented employee, IUOE-represented employee, UAPD-represented employee, VEA-represented employee, or Sheriff's Service Technician.
 Nurses, Nursing Care Coordinators I-II, Clinical Coordinators, and Clinical Coordinators-Surgical Services who are covered by the Annual Leave program also participate.
-To be eligible for LTD benefits, you must be scheduled for and working at least 60 hours a bi-week, and for all eligible employees covered by the County of Ventura's Management Resolution, you must be scheduled for and working at least 40 hours a bi-week.
+To be eligible for LTD benefits, you must be scheduled for and working at least 60 hours biweekly, and for all eligible employees covered by the County of Ventura's Management Resolution, you must be scheduled for and working at least 40 hours biweekly.